steph-koopmanschap/notes/python-data-science-cheatsheet.md

 Get the number of elements in a column. <br/>
 `column_size = len(df.column_name)`

-Fill values in a column that are NaN or None with a different value <br/>
+Fill or replace values in a column that are NaN or None with a different value <br/>
 `df['column_name'].fillna(x, inplace = True)` <br/>
 Where x is a value.
 Note that the value should be the same datatype as the other values in the column.